alexcojocaru/elasticsearch-maven-plugin/README.md

 to get the clusterName and httpPort read from the context (ie. the "test.properties" file created by the [pre-build hook script](#it/setup.groovy)) and the ES client set up.

+*NOTE: It is not possible to execute such a test case in an IDE, due to the lack of context (the test properties must be set in the props file by executing the groovy script, the elasticsearch maven plugin must be running, etc).*

 #### How to write new tests
 Copy one of the existing integration tests and modify as needed.
 It will be picked up